sabertazimi/awesome-notes/programming/web/javascript/javascriptAdvancedNotes.md

   if req['sec-fetch-site'] in ('same-origin', 'same-site', 'none'):
     return True

-  # Allow simple top-lelve navigations from anywhere
+  # Allow simple top-level navigation from anywhere
   if req['sec-fetch-mode'] == 'navigate' and req.method == 'GET':
     return True